-- In addition the Broadcasting Act 1996 section 24(2) contains provisions permitting advertising on analogue ancillary services on channels 3, 4 and 5 only if directly related to advertising on the main service and digital ancillary services may carry no advertising of any kind. - BCAP works closely with the Committee of Advertising Practice to provide, insofar as is practicable and desirable, a co-ordinated and consistent approach to standards setting across broadcast and non-broadcast media. - The procedures for revision of the BCAP Codes, including consultation, are, to the extent applicable to BCAP's exercise of statutory functions, set out at section 324 of the Communications Act 2003. - 7 Ofcom retains standards-setting functions for: - a) political advertising, the inclusion of which in television or radio services is prohibited by section 321(2) Communications Act, including decisions on whether an advertisement is "political advertising".
-But the rules on that remain in the BCAP Codes: - b) unsuitable programme sponsorship; - c) discrimination between advertisers who seek to have advertisements included in television and radio services.
-NB: Subject to that, broadcasters, like publishers and other media, are entitled to refuse advertisements they do not want to carry; - d) the amount and scheduling of advertising, save for the scheduling of individual spot advertisements.
+- 6 BCAP will work closely with the Committee of Advertising Practice to provide, insofar as practicable, a co-ordinated and consistent approach to standards setting across broadcast and non-broadcast media. - 7 The procedures for revision of the BCAP Codes, including consultation, are, to the extent applicable to BCAP's exercise of statutory functions, set out at section 324 of the Communications Act 2003. - 8 Ofcom retains standards setting functions in respect of: - (a) political advertising, the inclusion of which in television or radio services is prohibited by section 321(2) Communication Act, including decisions as to whether or not an advertisement is "political advertising".
+But the rules on that remain in the BCAP Codes; - (b) unsuitable programme sponsorship; - (c) discrimination between advertisers who seek to have advertisements included in television and radio services.
+NB: Subject to this broadcasters, like publishers and other media, are generally entitled to refuse advertising they do not want to carry; - (d) the amount and scheduling of advertising, save for the scheduling of individual spot advertising.